Frequently Asked Questions

 What effect will making a Consumer Proposal have on credit rating?

 Most credit bureaus keep information on record for 3 years following the last successful completion of a proposal.
+This is often seen as a more favorable outcome compared to bankruptcy, especially when working with the best consumer proposal company that helps you minimize long-term credit damage.

 Will there be a meeting of creditors or a requirement to appear in Court?